Animal rights: History and background

-Serious discussion about animal rights began in the 18th and 19th century Europe, but respect for animals can be found in most cultures and traditions, including Hinduism, Buddhism, Jainism, and some African and Indigenous cultures.
+Serious discussion about animal rights began in 18th- and 19th-century Europe, but respect for animals can be found in most cultures and traditions, including Hinduism, Buddhism, Jainism, and some African and Indigenous cultures.
 In the Western world, Aristotle viewed animals as lacking reason and existing for human use, though other ancient philosophers believed animals deserved gentle treatment.
 Major religious traditions, chiefly Indian or Dharmic religions, opposed animal cruelty.
 While scholars like Descartes saw animals as unconscious automata, and Kant denied direct duties to animals, Jeremy Bentham emphasized their capacity to suffer.
 The publications of Charles Darwin eventually eroded the Cartesian view of animals.
 Darwin noted the mental and emotional continuity between humans and animals, suggesting the possibility of animal suffering.
 The anti-vivisection movement emerged in the late 19th and early 20th centuries, driven significantly by women.
 From the 1970s onward, growing scholarly and activist interest in animal treatment has aimed to raise awareness and reform laws to improve animal rights and human–animal relationships.

+In The Sage Handbook of Promotional Culture and Society, Edwards et al. write, "unsurprisingly, no consensus is required to acknowledge that if a being can suffer, then it is wrong to make her suffer, regardless of the species."
+In the words of Jeremy Bentham, what matters is not a being's cognitive abilities or capacities, but whether they can feel and therefore experience suffering.
+The scientific consensus that nonhuman animals are not only sentient but also conscious, and therefore able to feel and generate states of mind accordingly, is affirmed by the 2012 Cambridge Declaration of Consciousness, which says "non-human animals have the neuroanatomical, neurochemical and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviours."
+This further involves not only agency (the capacity to make choices and subjectivity, i.e., personhood or individual, differentiated traits) but also having a concept of death.
+These can be illustrated by the behavior of exploited animals (as in farming, labor, scientific laboratories), particularly their resistance to manipulation and confinement, including attempts to escape when opportunities arise.